Invoices-Manager/Invoices-Manager-Windows/README.md

 ### Y = Minor version (big updates)
 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v2.1.0.0
+- The data and files which are sent to the API are encrypted with the user password and the received salt from the server (AES256 + Salt).

 ## v2.0.0.0
 - The complete code for local storage has been rewritten, now there is a cloud function (ATTENTION WITHOUT ENCRYPTION; COMES LATER)